 Almost every business, be it a government agency or any business organization, is online nowadays and is open to potential threats, which might lead to a security breach, loss of data, financial loss, or other major damages.
-To overcome this loss and strengthen security, businesses these days are relying on ethical hacking to identify potential threats like malware, viruses, and ransomware, on a computer or a network.
+To overcome this loss and strengthen security, businesses are relying on ethical hacking to identify potential threats like malware, viruses, and ransomware, on a computer or a network.
 An ethical hacker is a professional who is certified to bypass system security and search for any weak points that could be accessible by malicious hackers.

 If you are exploring a job opportunity in the field of ethical hacking, then this post is going to prepare you for your upcoming interview.
 This article lists some of the most commonly asked ethical hacking interview questions and answers, which will help you crack your interview and land your dream job as an ethical hacker.